What is Epiphany?

 O God, who before the passion of your only-begotten Son revealed his glory upon the holy mountain: Grant that we, beholding by faith the light of his countenance, may be strengthened to bear our cross, and be changed into his likeness from glory to glory; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-If you’d like to learn more about Epiphany, check out the following posts right here at Anglican Pastor:
+If you’d like to learn more about Epiphany, check out the following posts right here at Anglican Compass:

 - Devotions for the Twelve Days of Christmas and the Epiphany, by Greg Goebel